 A few common faults to watch out for:

 - Being too low and squashed over the bike

 - Positioning your centre of gravity too far forwards or back

 - Hugging the frame and keeping your knees closed

 Get out and practise your big, baggy monkey and you’ll be hitting the trails with confidence and flow!

-If you’ve found this blog helpful, take a look at our tips on lifting your front wheel, and how to make your first mountain bike tour a complete success!
+If you’ve found this blog helpful, take a look at our tips on lifting your front wheel, Perfecting a manual on your mountain bike and how to make your first mountain bike tour a complete success!